KDE/documentation-develop-kde-org/content/docs/packaging/flatpak/publishing.md

 ---
-title: Your app on kdeapps
+title: Nightly flatpaks and Flathub
 description: How and where to publish your manifests
 weight: 3
 aliases: